bcmk/siren/README.md

 ----------

 A model can add a link on her or his profile page.
-A user clicking on it will automatically subscribe to this model.
+The user clicking on it will automatically subscribe to this model.
 The user receives a notification whenever the model starts broadcasting.

 Format of models links: